m-gopichand/Auto-WCEBleedGen-Challenge/README.md

 # Auto-WCEBleedGen Challenge
 Automatic Detection and Classification of Bleeding and Non-Bleeding frames in Wireless Capsule Endoscopy

+Note : can download trained models from latest releases

 ## Table of Contents
 - [Introduction](#auto-wcebleedgen-challenge)
 - [Evaluation Results](#evaluation-results)